chaoss/augur/packers-new-frontend/PackersNewFrontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Sprint 3 changes
+## Sprint 3 Additions

 Added graph functionality to help users visually represent commits for a repository.

-Navigate to `http://localhost:4200/graph` to see the graph.
+We also added routes for repo groups and specific repos.
+Default landing page `http://localhost:4200/` is a list of repo groups.
+Click on a group's link to go to a list of the repos in that group.
+Click on a specific repo's link to go to the page for that repo, where the graph will be seen.